SAP/sap-btp-service-operator/README.md

   * `  <offering>` - is the name of the SAP BTP service that you want to create.

       To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace]  (https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).
        **Tip**
-      '''Use the *Environment* filter to get all offerings that are relevant for Kubernetes.'''
+      '''Use the *Environment* filter to get all offerings that are relevant for Kubernetes.'''<br/>

   *   `<plan>` - is the plan of the selected service offering that you want to create.